What to Do When Your Unemployment Benefits Run Out

 Tips and Resources for Assistance After Unemployment Relief Expires

-Tighten Up Your Budget Immediately
+Tighten Your Budget

 When your unemployment benefits expire and your extension situation remains unclear, it is crucial to immediately keep a closer eye on your budget and cut costs whenever possible.
 Here are some priorities to consider:

-Contact Your Creditors
+Contact Your Lenders and Landlords

 This is not the time to suffer in silence, so speak up, especially when it comes to your creditors.
 Contact utility companies, credit card companies, mortgage lenders, and other companies you owe money to, and explain your financial hardship.

 Remember, you have nothing to lose by letting creditors know where you stand.
 You never know when you might get a yes.
 A lender would rather receive something than nothing at all.

-Job Search and Strategies
+Rethink Your Job Search

 At a time of unemployment and uncertainty, it is now more important than ever to hone your job search strategy.

+There are other online resources like Glassdoor.
+It allows you to look at employer reviews written by current and former employees.
 The Career Development Training and Tutorials section on Lynda, which is now part of LinkedIn Learning, provides tips on interviewing, finding unadvertised jobs, and networking.
-Many public libraries provide free access to the service.
+Many public libraries provide free Lynda access to their cardholders.

+In addition, make sure to keep an open mind.
 It might be time to take a part-time job until you can find full-time work, and who knows where the former can lead to.
 Right now, everything should be on the table, including freelancing.
 Try sites like Upwork or Fiverr, or search online workplaces for remote hiring.

-Along with unemployment agencies, staffing agencies can be of benefit as they do the job searching for you and provide resume and interview feedback.
+Along with unemployment agencies, staffing agencies can be beneficial as they do the job searching for you and provide resume and interview feedback.
 It’s in the best interest of the staffing agency/headhunter to prepare you for interviews and land you a job because they receive commission fees upon hiring for their services.

-Financial Support Services
+Seek Financial Support